VibrantPixls/ImageCombinerChannelExtractor/README.md

 # Image Combiner & Channel Extractor

+> [!IMPORTANT]
+> This version is currently being worked on and is not yet finished.

 > [!NOTE]
 > This is the **modern** version of the Image Combiner & Channel Extractor.
 > Looking for a legacy version?
 Check out the legacy version [here](https://github.com/VibrantPixls/ImageCombinerChannelExtractorLegacy)!